 In order to accurately compare samples, normalization or scaling is often performed to remove variation between samples that prevents direct comparison of data.
-To perform normalization, select a normalization method from the Normalization Method dropdown.
-Please refer to the section below to learn more about the normalization methods.
+Depending on your experimental design and data, you can choose a normalization method from the following options:

 This is a simplistic way to compare samples by scaling the raw frequency counts based on the total number of sequences in the sample relative to the other sample.
 Total count normalization effectively just compares the raw frequency percentages of each cluster.
 However, this is prone to problems.
 For example, if one sample has a single new cluster that makes up 50% of sequences, then all other clusters will appear to have half their usual frequency, despite them not actually being any less frequent.